Stratified Medicine - MSc - Video

 In this section

 This course provides an academically challenging science education for those who wish to follow a career within the area of Stratified Medicine.
-Graduates may also choose to proceed to higher postgraduate degree programmes (MPhil/PhD).
-Students will aslo undertake this online programme for their continued professional development within their individual areas of employment and this may be for career enhancement.
+Graduates may also choose to proceed to higher postgraduate degree programmes; including PhD.
+You may also undertake this online programme for your continued professional development within your individual area of employment and this may be for career enhancement.

 Fees and funding